peterzimon/ZFM/README.md

 ### More info

-Check out this post [this post](https://www.peterzimon.com) for more info and how to build an actualy synth using this code.
+Check out [this post](https://www.peterzimon.com) for more info and how to build an actualy synth using this code.